codecrafters-io/grep-tester/docs/grep-breakdown.md

 # Stage 1: Single-line file search

 In this stage, you'll add support for pattern matching on the contents of a single file.

+## File Search

+`grep` can accept a file as an argument and will search for a match within that file.
+If a match is found, `grep` should print the matching line to stdout and exit with status code 0.
+If no match is found, `grep` should print nothing to stdout and exit with status code 1.
-The file will consist of a single line only.
+In this stage, the input file will consist of a single line only.
 Longer files will be handled in later stages.

-## Basic pattern matching

-`grep` should search for a match within a file.
-If a match is found, `grep` should print the line to stdout and exit with status code 0.
-If no match is found, `grep` should print nothing to stdout and exit with status code 1.

 ## Tests